steledama/lac/README.md

 ##### Create host for auto agent update

 Create a host with name 'latestVersion' and tag 'version' with value the latest agent version (es.
 1.1.4).
-If you want the agents to update automaticaly update this value with the latest version agent version.
+If you want the agents to update automaticaly update this value with the latest agent version.

 ##### Allerts and notifications

-Allerts and notifications...
+Allerts and notifications (to write)...

 ##### General settings

 Go to Administration - General - GUI and change the Max history display period to 1w (one week)

-### Download and install the agent
+### Download and install the agent <a name="installAgent"></a>

 You can download the Windows Installer for lac from the link at the top of this reedme.
 [Here](https://github.com/steledama/lac/blob/master/win/lacInstall.iss) you can see the installer script made for [InnoSetup](http://jrsoftware.org).